oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 You can install WSL2 by following the steps [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) until step 5.

-* The windows version number and build number will be useful in determining whether or not your system needs to be updated.
+* The Windows version number and build number will be useful in determining whether or not your system needs to be updated.

-## Step 3: Install the ubuntu app from the Microsoft Store
+## Step 3: Install the Ubuntu app from the Microsoft Store

 Install Ubuntu 18.04 LTS from the Microsoft Store.